 - Snacks– Another must!
 I usually bring protein bars or dried fruit and nuts when I travel.

-- Sturdy hiking boots-I have a Columbia pair I purchased 3 years ago and still love them.
+- Sturdy hiking boots-I use the Columbia Newton Ridge boot for long or more strenuous hikes and an older version of these Sorel Hiking Boots for shorter and easy hikes.
 I’d forgo the tennis shoes and invest in a pair of sturdy waterproof boots.

 What to See and Do?